tom-henderson/tom-henderson.github.io/projects.md

 ## [Bookmarks](https://github.com/tom-henderson/bookmarks)

-To replace my del.icio.us account I built a simple CRUD [bookmarks manager](https://frozen-plateau-22554.herokuapp.com) in Django and deployed on Heroku.
+To replace my del.icio.us account I built a simple CRUD [bookmarks manager](https://bookmarks.thx.nz) in Django.
 It uses django-taggit for tagging and markdown for formatting the descriptions.
 I exported my existing bookmarks from del.icio.us, and imported them with a custom admin command.

 ![Bookmarks](/assets/images/projects/bookmarks.png)